HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

 Our alignment loss encourages high similarity to correctly match pairs and is defined over a binary assignment matrix $\pi \in \{0,1\}^{{R_j^i} \times M}$, which can be defined by

 This loss is subject to a one-to-one matching.
 Each region must be matched to one prompt.
 Therefore, the optimal assignment $\hat{\pi}$ must maximize the total alignment score

-where $\Pi$ is the set of all feasible one-to-one assignments.
-This is a classical bipartite matching problem, which we solve efficiently using the Hungarian algorithm \citep{kuhn1955hungarian}.
-The CEM operates on RU-level descriptors (not RoI features).
-RoIs used by the detector are produced after RU fusion by the detection head.
+where $\Pi$ denotes the set of all feasible one-to-one assignments.
+This bipartite matching problem is efficiently solved using the Hungarian algorithm \cite{kuhn1955hungarian}.
+The CEM operates on RU-level descriptors rather than RoI features.
+RoIs are generated after RU fusion by the detection head.

-Moreover, the CEM introduces minimal computational cost, as it uses a frozen, pre-trained CLIP text encoder and applies bipartite matching over a limited number of visual-text pairs.
-On average, the CEM processes at most 16 alignments per image, incurring less than $2\%$ additional inference time (see Fig. \ref{N-image}).
-The aligned outputs are processed by two lightweight detection heads: a classification head that supports both fixed-category classification and open-category detection, and a bounding box regression head for localization.
-The classification head switches between standard and prompt-guided modes depending on the inference context.
+The CEM introduces minimal computational overhead, using a frozen CLIP text encoder and performing bipartite matching over a small number of visual-text pairs.
+At most 16 alignments are processed per image, resulting in less than $2\%$ additional inference time (see Fig.~\ref{N-image}).
+The aligned features are then passed to lightweight classification and bounding-box regression heads.
+The classification head supports both closed-set and prompt-guided detection.